Install & initialize SDK on the Server Side

-The next step of enabling encrypted communications is to install the Virgil SDKThe SDK helps take tedious complexity out of coding by providing APIs for all of Virgil Services., in your chosen language, on your server side.
+The next step towards encrypted storage is to install the Virgil SDKThe SDK helps take tedious complexity out of coding by providing APIs for all of Virgil Services. in your language, on your server side.

-Developers must install and initialize the Virgil SDK on the server side to sign a user's Virgil Cards.
-Thus creating a trusted relationship between the developer's Application and each user.
+Developers must install and initialize the Virgil SDK on the server side device to sign a user's Virgil CardsEach Card contains attributes associated with the holder of the Private key and are used to prove the ownership of a Public key more ....
+Thus creating a trusted relationship between the Application and end users.

 Install the Virgil SDK with the getting started guide.